idvorkin/idvorkin.github.io/_d/balance2.md

 - I find a correlation between work being green and the rest being green.
 If work is over invested, everything else gets under invested.

 - I find sometimes even when work is in balance, I spend too much time on a role, like tech, and not enough on the others.
-For me, it' usually family that suffers.
+For me, it's usually family that suffers.

 - The assessment here is a normalized 'actual investment vs desired investment' not 'time spent'.
 For me, I want to spend about an hour a day on magic, while 8 hours day on work.